elixirland/xlp-book-club-API/README.md

 **Note**: You can use the [Xl Faker](https://hex.pm/packages/xl_faker) package to generate random titles and page content.

-#### API
+#### Endpoints
+##### GET `/api/books`
-- An endpoint that fetching all books in alphabetical order (by book title) and allows for filtering by partial book title
+- An endpoint that fetching all books in the alphabetical order of their title
+- Allows for filtering by partial book title
+- Fetches a book's active page, or if non exisits, the first page
+- Returns JSON

+##### GET `/api/books/:id`
-- An endpoint for fetching a book with its active chapter, or if non exisits, the first chapter
+- An endpoint for fetching a book with its active page, or if non exisits, the first page
-- Both endpoints return JSON
+- Returns JSON

 #### README
 - A detailed manual that provides users with all the information they need